-This is the first of two multiplications of food in Mark’s gospel (one for a Jewish crowd and the other for Gentiles).
-This miracle is told in all four gospels (therefore, very important) and told six times altogether.
-It is so central because it prefigures Jesus’ gift of Eucharist.
+This is the first of two multiplications of food in Mark’s gospel.
+(This one is for a Jewish crowd and the other is for Gentiles).
+This miracle is told in all four gospels and six times altogether because it prefigures Jesus’ gift of Eucharist.
 Epiphany means manifestation and these gospels are Jesus’ manifesting himself.

 Gospel Text: (Read slowly, possibly aloud.)

 Thoughts: (Read all.
 Ponder the ones that attract you.)

 - As Jesus begins to teach them, the crowd responds.

 - They pass the whole day with Jesus, heedless of their need to eat.

 - Jesus responds to their faith, and He will provide a great abundance.